HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 ## Usage with DX Core

-The DX Core application will perform certain actions during its regular startup routine, that will not be executed when maintenance mode is enabled.
+The DX Core application performs certain actions during its regular startup routine.
+These actions are not executed when maintenance mode is enabled.
-In order to start the DX Core JVM in maintenance mode, you will need to perform the following actions:
+In order to start the DX Core JVM in maintenance mode, you must perform the following actions:

 !!!important
-    Make sure you are selecting the right profile that matches your currently installed / active version in the following commands.
+    Make sure you are selecting the right profile that matches the currently installed version in the following commands.

 ```sh
 # Connect into the running container